-It should be noted that the majority of members will be attributed from within the "All other" category above.
+It should be noted that the majority of members will be attributed from within the "All Other" category above.
 It is estimated that over 80 percent of Medicaid members will be attributed from within that category.
-Further, while some members in the All Other category with multiple chronic illness will be attributed based on their health home care management agency, clearly most of the All Other members are going to be attributed to a DSRIP network based on their health plan assigned PCP as most patients are in health plans and many of those members are utilizing their assigned PCP.
+Further, while some members in the All Other category with multiple chronic illness will be attributed based on their health home care management agency, clearly most of the "All Other" members are going to be attributed to a DSRIP network based on their health plan assigned PCP as most patients are in health plans and many of those members are utilizing their assigned PCP.
 If a non-health home member in the "All Other" is not utilizing the assigned PCP they will then be attributed based upon the primary care provider or clinic that they see most often for ambulatory care.
 If no ambulatory care exists they will then be attributed based upon emergency department and then inpatient use if necessary.
 Irrespective of the final attribution, each PPS will be required to make ongoing efforts to work with health plans and providers to align care management, PCP and specialty services for all attributed members in such a way to fully leverage existing positive clinical relationships.

-The results of the preliminary attribution process above will be shared with the Medicaid Managed Care organizations for their enrolled members.
+The results of the preliminary attribution process above will be shared with the Medicaid Managed Care organizations (MCOs) for their enrolled members.
 The MCOs will review the state's attribution logic/results and suggest any needed changes based on more current member utilization information including more recent PCP assignment or specialty service access.
-In advance of this attribution process the state will share the DSRIP Performing Provider System network with the plan to identify any network alignment gaps that may exist so that the DSRIP Performing Provider System and the MCOs can work together to align service delivery and plan contracted networks as appropriate.
+In advance of this attribution process the state will share the DSRIP PPS network with the plan to identify any network alignment gaps that may exist so that the DSRIP PPS and the MCOs can work together to align service delivery and plan contracted networks as appropriate.

-3. Attribution by Loyalty
+iii.
+Attribution by Loyalty

 Utilizing Medicaid Members will be attributed first based on what population subcategory they belong to and second based on the attribution loyalty logic that has been specifically designed for that given subpopulation by the state.
-Once the Performing Provider System network of service providers is finalized the each Performing Provider System service network will be loaded into the attribution system for recipient loyalty to be assigned based on visit counts to the overall Performing Provider System network in each of the above hierarchical population subcategories.
+Once the PPS network of service providers is finalized each PPS service network will be loaded into the attribution system for recipient loyalty to be assigned based on visit counts to the overall PPS network in each of the above hierarchical population subcategories.